gauerpower/pong_game/README.md

 Needs some play testing for UI tweaks, but it's pretty much playable.

 Ideas for further features:
-• Controlling the game speed
+\n• Controlling the game speed
-• Setting how many points to play to (currently 7)
+\n• Setting how many points to play to (currently 7)
-• Creating a single-player mode with one side controlled by the computer
+\n• Creating a single-player mode with one side controlled by the computer